 So, whether you’re just starting out in the workforce or looking to make a change in your career, it is best to know about your UK minimum wage rights.

-The minimum wage in the UK changed in 2022, and it changed in 2023 too.
-With the help of this blog, you will become aware of the minimum wage you deserve in 2023, so you can negotiate.
-To increase your negotiation skills and power, back yourself up by upskilling in 2023 with Pitman Training courses to make more money in the coming years!
+The UK minimum wage has seen regular updates over recent years.
+This guide will help you understand what you’re entitled to earn, so you can negotiate with confidence.
+To increase your negotiation skills and power, back yourself up by upskilling this year with Pitman Training courses to make more money in the coming years!

 What is the Minimum Wage in the UK?